Basically, it’s one of the most beautiful places in New Zealand with some of the best nature the country has to offer – and that’s saying something!

 10. Can you drive yourself and book a tour from Milford Sound?

 You certainly can!
-We actually highly recommend doing this.
+We actually highly recommend doing this to get to Milford Sound.

 To do this, it’s best to stay in Te Anau or stay in Milford Sound itself, as they’re much closer to the fiord so you won’t need to spend as much time on the road on the day of your visit.
 That means more time to enjoy the scenery and explore!